-When you go to an in-network pharmacy, show your Moda Health ID card.
+When you go to an in-network pharmacy, show your Moda Health ID card and pay the required cost sharing.
 You will not have to file a claim.

 If you fill a prescription at an out-of-network pharmacy that does not access our claims payment system, you will need to fill out and send in the prescription medication claim form.
 This form is on your Member Dashboard.
 We will reimburse any covered expenses.